Azure-Samples/data-migration-sql/PowerShell/scripts/multiple databases/readme.md

 {
     "NewDMS": false,
     "NewDMSLocation": "eastus2",
-    "NewDMSRG": "tsum38RG",
+    "NewDMSRG": "myRG",
-    "NewDMSName": "scriptdms32",
+    "NewDMSName": "mewDMS",
-    "DMSName": "dms20211030",
+    "DMSName": "dms",
-    "DMSRG": "tsum38RG",
+    "DMSRG": "myRG",
     "InstallIR": false,
     "IRPath": "",
     "BlobFileshare": "fileshare",
-    "Cutover": true,
     "LogFailedDbs": true
 }

 ```
 # migration-db-config.json
 This file contains the parameters specific to a  new database migration.
+They are all null and will be filled up during the execution of the script
 Sample migration-db-config.json file :-

 ```